-“The Queen of Hearts” was the fourth installment of Sax Rohmer’s The Si-Fan Mysteries.
-The story was first published in Collier’s on November 25, 1916 (after a surprising gap of five months after the last installment) and was later expanded to comprise Chapters 15 - 18 of the third Fu-Manchu novel, The Si-Fan Mysteries first published in 1917 by Cassell in the UK and by McBride & Nast in the US under the variant title, The Hand of Fu Manchu.
+“The Black Chapel” was the ninth and final installment of Sax Rohmer’s The Si-Fan Mysteries.
+The story was first published in Collier’s on June 2, 1917 and was later expanded to comprise Chapters 34 - 40 of the third Fu-Manchu novel, The Si-Fan Mysteries first published in 1917 by Cassell in the UK and by McBride & Nast in the US under the variant title, The Hand of Fu Manchu.
 The US book title marks the first time that the hyphen was dropped from the character’s name, although it was retained within the text.

 TO CONTINUE READING THIS ARTICLE, PLEASE VISIT HERE.